 - Trend Micro Mobile Security

-These are all free, except F-Secure SAFE and Kaspersky Internet Security for Android.
+These are all free antivirus software, except F-Secure SAFE and Kaspersky Internet Security for Android.

 How to Remove Ransomware

 If you still get ransomware despite your efforts to prevent it, try to start your device in safe mode and use the anti-malware installed on your device to remove it.
 If it can’t, use other anti-malware software.